📍 Pusseala, Meemure, Sri Lanka📞 077 174 8227f𝕏

 Daily Buddha Pūjāva & Dāna

 Each morning the aranya gathers for the Buddha pūjā and the offering of dāna to the Sangha.
-Devotees may sponsor or take part in the morning meal offering — one of the most direct and joyful expressions of generosity in the Buddhist tradition.
+Devotees may sponsor or take part in the morning meal offering.

 • Morning Buddha pūjā in the shrine hall